• NewJerseyAlmanac.com: Gateway to New Jersey Information

 • Tom’s Lake at Captain Kilroy Park (Wayne)

-Artificial lake with sand beach.
-Nearby playground, lighted basketball and volleyball court, softball field, picnic area, locker rooms, and concession stand.
-Play Area and diving dock in water.
+Artificial lake with sand beach. play area and diving dock in inflatable waterpark with concessions stand.
+Nearby playground, lighted basketball and volleyball court, softball field, picnic area, locker rooms.
 Admission restricted to Wayne residents and their guests.

 PictureImage: Quarry Swim Club